mor-1/evaluation-guide/content/evaluation-guide/app-lifecycle/developing-in-mendix.md

 ## How Does Mendix Enable Model-Driven Development?

-Mendix enables model-driven development through the Web and Desktop Modelers, which provide visual drag-and-drop development tools for UI, data, logic, and navigation using no- and low-code development.
-The resulting model is then executed at runtime, thus removing the overhead of code generation, which breaks the bond between model and application while producing tomorrow's legacy.
-Model execution, on the other hand, provides significant advantages, as it supports the easy accommodation of changes, controlled extensions, and dynamic monitoring analysis at runtime.
+Mendix enables model-driven development through the Web and Desktop Modelers, which provide visual drag-and-drop development tools for UI, data, logic, and navigation using no-code and low-code development.
+By interpreting the resulting model at runtime and thus maintaining the bond between model and application, Mendix prevents the production of tomorrow's legacy.
+Furthermore, direct model execution removes code generation overhead and provides significant advantages by accommodating live changes, controlled extensions, and dynamic monitoring analysis at runtime.

 For details, see [How Does Mendix Enable Model-Driven Development?](app-development#enable).